 - Increased energy bills

-If you take out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to get a new one.
+If you remove your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just buy a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
 Read the filter packaging to see how long the new air filter is intended to be used.
 2. Double check your thermostat.

 3. Open up your air vents.